shay108/best-image-recognizer/README.md

 ## Input
 The service gets a `JSON over http`, containing a *list of images* (*image* means a local filename).
 The list of images references filenames located in the "local storage" of the webserver (namely the `image_files` folder).

-Example json below.
+Example json, below.

 ## Output
 The http request returns a `JSON over http` as well.
 The JSON contains:
 1. Face metadata (from the Azure API) of the "best image"
 2. Filename of the "best image"
-3. Face ratio of the "best image"
+3. Face ratio of the "best image".

+Example json, below.

 ## Installation
 1. Download the files to a folder or clone the repo